-Only one study was found comparing extended release formulations of oxybutynin and tolterodine to each other.
-Oxybutynin was dosed at 5 to 10mg once daily and tolterodine at 2 to 4mg once daily.
+Two studies comparing extended release formulations of oxybutynin and tolterodine to each other were found.31[Diokno, 2003 #860 In the first, oxybutynin was dosed at 5 to 10mg once daily and tolterodine at 2 to 4mg once daily.
 Funding of this study was not reported.
 The study design was unusual and problematic, in that it consisted of two separate trials.
 One trial randomized patients to one of two doses of tolterodine in an open label (unblended) fashion.
 The other randomized patients to one of two doses of oxybutynin.
 Other than the two drugs, the same protocol was used at each center, however the choice of which trial (drug) each center was assigned appears to have been at the discretion of the investigators, therefore this could not be considered a purely randomized trial.
 They state that centers were assigned based on 1) geographic location, and 2) prescribing patterns for both drugs with an effort to produce balance.